Here you learn ...

-... under which conditions you can apply for a visa to join your spouse
+... when you can apply for spouse reunification

-... which documents are required to apply for a spouse visa
+... which documents you need for the spouse visa

 Written by: